PatOConnor43/ding/README.md

 ```
 This will allow you to press `Ctrl-X Ctrl-X` to run `ding` on the current command in your shell, and it will replace the command with the output of `ding`.

+## Contributing

+This project uses cargo insta for snapshot testing.
+You can run the tests normally with `cargo test`.
+If you are making changes and want to compare the snapshots you can run `cargo insta test --review`.